alban-gerome/javascript/README.md

 6. The pane on the right will show you the page source code.
 That's where you want to modify the page HTML.
 Do your worst!
 7. Save your override

-In the example I demoed at MeasureCamp San Francisco I added an inline script block that will print to the console the full URL for all image requests that fired on the page.
+In the example I demoed at MeasureCamp North Americao I added an inline script block that will print to the console the full URL for all image requests that fired on the page.
 That's most of your marketing pixels, Adobe Analytics etc, but not the base tags because they are based on script tags rather than images.
 So, only images and the script is straight off an old post by O'Reilly books writer Stoyan Stefanov (https://www.phpied.com/intercepting-new-image-src-requests/).

 ```html:
 <script>